NclRSE-Training/python-intermediate-dev-vsc/_episodes/00-setting-the-scene.md

 - different **programming and software design paradigms**, each representing a slightly different way of thinking about, structuring and **implementing** the code.

+The following two sections are complete the development cycle but is covered in a separate workshop:

 ### [Section 4: Collaborative Software Development for Reuse](../40-section4-intro/index.html)
 Advancing from the solo code development, in this section you will start working with your fellow learners on a group project (as you would do when collaborating on a software project in a team), and learn: